 The scholarship is awarded to students who show excellent promise in their field of study and a demonstrated financial need.

-Josie Burris, wife of the late Prof. Merlyn Burris, created this scholarship in his honor shortly after his death in 2001.
-A World Was II veteran, Burris was a professor of Radio-Television Production for 37 years at Fresno State.
+Josie Burriss, wife of the late Prof. Merlyn Burriss, created this scholarship in his honor shortly after his death in 2001.
+A World War II veteran, Burriss was a professor of Radio-Television Production for 37 years at Fresno State.

 Arthur Margosian Journalism Scholarship